Adrija9/Adrija9.github.io/_publications/2023-10-01-paper-title-number-2.md

 collection: publications
 excerpt: 'This paper is about hybrid aerogels which show thermochromism (change colour with change in humidity of the surrounding environment).'
 ---
-ACS Sustainable Chemistry & Engineering (Manuscript in preparation)
+ACS Sustainable Chemistry & Engineering (Under Review)

 ABSTRACT
 ========